andreterceiro/dio-mobile-meu-tudo--how-to-configure-typescript-in-projects-node-js/README.md

 - will create the file tslint.json that will create verification standards in the project (teacher deletes this file because do not uses it);
 - creates the file src/index.ts.

+Aditionally, teacher suggests:

+- On using GIT, create a .gitignore file to ignore the directory node_modules.

 # Links related to the classes